mtgjson/mtgjson-website/docs/getting-started/index.md

 ### Data Models

-Data Models are what we call the structures that contain data inside files and other data models.
-They vary in their availability and are based heavily on the type of file accessed and the data models in those files.
-Some of the data models used in the files are:
+Data Models are what we call the structures that contain data inside files and other Data Models.
+They vary in their availability and are based heavily on the type of file accessed and the Data Models in those files.
+Some of the Data Models used in the files are:

 - [Card (Atomic)](/data-models/card-atomic/): Data inside `AtomicCards.json` and `<Format>Atomic.json`
 - [Card (Set)](/data-models/card-set/): Data inside `AllIdentifiers.json`